Doral Turns 20!

 Mayor Christi Fraga

-de la Florida, así como en todo el país. ¡Somos sin duda, el mejor lugar para vivir, trabajar, aprender y jugar, y esto, se debe a nuestros residentes y dueños de negocios.
-Es a través de su arduo trabajo, pasión y compromiso que nuestra comunidad
+el estado de la Florida, así como en todo el país. ¡Somos sin duda, el mejor lugar para vivir, trabajar, aprender y jugar, y esto, se debe a nuestros residentes y dueños de negocios.
+Es a través de su arduo trabajo, pasión y compromiso que nuestra

 Este próximo capítulo estará marcado por la unidad, la innovación y la integridad.
 Todo, con el objetivo inquebrantable de elevar la calidad de vida de Doral a nuevas alturas para todos los que lo llamamos, hogar.